It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Accordion Arrow

-Most buy to let mortgage deals are on an interest only basis, this keeps the costs to a minimum for the landlord to maximise profits.
+Most buy-to-let mortgage deals are on an interest only basis, this keeps the costs to a minimum for the landlord to maximise profits.

 At the end of the mortgage term, the lender will write you and request the full loan amount to be repaid as a lump sum.
 This can be from savings, a pension lump sum, a remortgage, or the sale of the property.

-With interest only buy to let mortgages rates can be fixed or variable, just like with a repayment mortgage for peace of mind and budget planning.
+With interest only buy-to-let mortgages rates can be fixed or variable, just like with a repayment mortgage for peace of mind and budget planning.
 Product transfer mortgage deals may also be available with your existing lender once the fixed rate ends.

 Buy to Let Bridging Loan